D

 Primary Competitors:

-• Large and medium-sized providers: Compete for acquisitions, patients, and medical director services.
+• Large and medium-sized providers: Directly compete for acquisition targets, individual patients, and qualified medical directors.

 Emerging Competitive Threats: